MyPublicGitHubAcct/GSOTTgenB1/other/Booknotes.md

 ## Python environment

 Note: _pysound_ is not available yet, so _sounddevice_ and _soundfile_ are used to read and write files.
+They are not available through homebrew, so a virtual environment should be installed in the user's home directory.

 ```python